 gcloud command will automatically create the ssh key in your ~/.ssh folder if it doesn’t exist and connects to your instance.

 Security Note: Do not deploy any public images in enterprise accounts even if you have permissions.
 Always use security-approved images in enterprise accounts to stay out of trouble.

 gcloud compute ssh devopscube-demo-instance

-You can delete the created instance using the following command.
+Step 4: Delete the created instance using the following command.

 gcloud compute instances delete (instance name)